joe-broder15/joebroder.com/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## joebroder.com

-## Available Scripts
+This is a personal website and blog that I build on top of [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:
+You can run the following commands in the project directory:

 ### `npm start`